-Let us begin by saying that provided you service your bike before touring and regularly maintain it in good conditions throughout the year, not much can go wrong.
+Provided you service your bike before a tour and regularly maintain it in good conditions throughout the year, not much can go wrong.

 I would like to highlight a failure that I have experienced a couple of times.
 This is something that can happen when you are transporting the bike by plane in a soft bag like I do.
 Brompton bikes fold in a very clever way which keeps most fragile parts like the gearing system on the inside and well protected.
 One downside to the way they fold is that naturally the rack that you use to carry your backpack folds at the bottom and becomes the base of the bike.
 If the bike bag is dropped or put under a lot of pressure when put into the cargo what can happen is that the stays bend.
 This can cause the rack and the attached mudguard to rub on the tyre.
 Each time this has happened to me I was able with some pulling and pushing on the stays to make the wheel freely spin again but should the damage be more serious I feel it is important to learn how to remove the rack.
 Being able to do so you have the option to disassemble the mudguard and see if that solves the problem or coming to the worse remove the rack entirely and at least be able to cycle on by carrying the backpack on your shoulders.
 This is not ideal but in the worse case scenario when the rack is badly bent you at least have the option to carry on and see if it is possible to fix it along the way.